 Independent Electricity System Operator (IESO) - Municipal Support Resolutions

-The Environmental Sustainability and Climate Change Department will develop Municipal Support Confirmation Letter reports for E-LT1 Battery Storage System projects and submit to the CAO for signature.
-In order to provide letters in a timely fashion, proponents are requested to supply the following information to the Environmental Sustainability and Climate Change Department no later than January 9, 2023:
+The Environmental Sustainability and Climate Change (ESCC) Department will develop Municipal Support Resolution reports for LT1 projects and submit to City Council for consideration.
+In order to provide resolutions in a timely fashion, proponents are requested to supply the following information to the Environmental Sustainability and Climate Change Department no later than October 20, 2023:

 Name of long-term reliability project